 2015+ klick on it (Story Starter)

-In late 2016 Another local startup venture Story Starter asked Wayne to develop a software and delivery platform liked to marketing campaign.
+In late 2016 Another local startup venture Story Starter asked Wayne to develop a software and delivery platform linked to a marketing campaign.

-So what is story started… Well even the founders found it hard to explain and without breaking NDA’s etc here is a stab
+So what is Story Starter… Well even the founders found it hard to explain and without breaking NDA’s etc.

 Story Starter as a venture hold a series of web properties (websites in other words) to enable “viral” story creation and build by the “crowd”

-So a member can start a story which then growns much as open sort software delivery can growWhen available there will be a demo sites available for viewing elsewhere on the klick0on-it.com site.
+A member can start a story which then grows much as open source software delivery can growWhen available there will be a demo sites available for viewing elsewhere on this site.